SAQG007/tic_tac_toe/README.md

 # Tic Tac Toe

-Tic Tac Toe is a classic game brought to life with a modern twist by using the power of Flutter.
+A classic game brought to life with a modern twist by using the power of Flutter.

 ## Key Features
 - Sleek Design